ADVRHumanoids/ROSEndEffectorDocs/docs/source/examples.rst

 Robotiq 3-Finger Gripper
 **************************

-This is a gripper with 3-Fingers.
-More information at at `Robotiq website <https://robotiq.com/products/3-finger-adaptive-robot-gripper/>`_.
+This is a gripper with 3 fingers and two actuators.
+The first one close all the fingers, the other one spread the two adiacent fingers.
+More information can be found in the `Robotiq website <https://robotiq.com/products/3-finger-adaptive-robot-gripper/>`_.

-Necessary steps before run ROS End-Effector with this hand:
+Necessary steps before running ROS End-Effector with this gripper:

 .. code-block:: bash